GalloaFranco/GalloaFranco/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40px"/>
 My name is Franco, I'm from Argentina and I'm a software developer.

-Today I'm working for [Sitmlix](https://simtlix.com/) as a Cloud Backend Developer in an e-commerce solution.
+Today I'm working for [Mercado Libre](https://mercadolibre.com/) as a Backend Software Engineer in an e-commerce solution.
 I'm a proactive person, critical thinking, good teammate and problem solving.
 I love agile teams and I enjoy the synergy it generates.

 ## **Skills** 💪🏻

+- Golang coding 2022 in progress...

 - Typescript/Javascript coding since 2018
     - Jest/Jasmine for unit testing